MonashBioinformaticsPlatform/2015-09-28-rbioinformatics-intro-r/M1-start.md

 ## Loading data

-Our example data is quality measurements (particle size) on some PVC plastic production, using eight different resin batches, and three different machine operators.
+Our example data is quality measurements (particle size) on PVC plastic production, using eight different resin batches, and three different machine operators.

 The data sets are stored in [comma-separated values](reference.html#comma-separated-values-(csv)) (CSV) format.
 Each row is a resin batch, and each column is an operator.
 In RStudio, open `pvc.csv` and have a look at what it contains.